Updated December 2017

 Remember, this is also an active cemetery so please be mindful and respectful of other visitors.

 #4 blow your top at santa maria & santiaguito

 After spending time in Guatemala, one can grow a little blasé about the stunning volcano backdrops on offer.
 But make your way up Santa Maria and look down on the eruptions of the its extremely active little brother Santiaguito and you'll be blown away (hopefully only metaphorically).

-How to get there: You are of course able to do this on a tour, but for those on a tight budget it's totally possible on your own.
-Here's our buddy Matt Wicks' great guide on how to do it for less than $1USD.
+You are of course able to do this on a tour, but for those on a tight budget it's totally possible on your own.
+Here's our buddy Matt Wicks' great guide on how to summit Santa Maria for fifty cents.